 A spoonful of riz au yet: the rice is deep-orange from palm oil and tomato, scattered with darker mollusk chunks.
 The first bite is rice-and-tomato familiar; the second hits with the yet's intense umami — like aged cheese rind crossed with seafood, deeply funky in a way that some find irresistible and others can't get past.
 Sip the cold bissap to cleanse, then go again.
 The Casamance river-mangrove world on a plate.

-Fermentation of yet (sun-drying mollusks for weeks) breaks down proteins into peptides and free amino acids (high glutamate, plus less-common glutamic and aspartic combinations) — these are 10× more umami-concentrated than fresh shellfish.
+Fermentation of yet (sun-drying mollusks for weeks) breaks down proteins into peptides and free amino acids (high in glutamic and aspartic acids) — these are 10× more umami-concentrated than fresh shellfish.
 Red palm oil contributes carotenoids that color the rice deep orange and add a subtle earthy note distinct from coconut oil.
 The 100g of yet flavors 6 servings — a little goes a long way.

 Variations